alextsolovikos/alextsolovikos.github.io/_pages/about.md

 My research is mainly focused on **prediction and control of high-dimensional systems**, such as turbulent flows.
 Here are some of the topics that I am working on:

-- Reduced-order modeling (such as dynamic mode decomposition)
+- Reduced-order modeling
-- Control of high-dimensional systems (e.g. turbulent flows)
+- Control of high-dimensional systems
 - Stochastic optimal control
 - Transformers for trajectory prediction
 - Dynamics-aware Gaussian process regression